gayu87/SpaceX/README.md

 # SpaceX
-An application that queries the SpaceX Data API
+An application that queries the SpaceX Data API and list all Launches and display Launch details to the user

 This application is implimented using Xcode 13.4.1.
 ![simulator_screenshot_7D71A5C2-618F-4D83-A571-B7E3257D5A28](https://user-images.githubusercontent.com/31707921/195733441-68e5eeaa-718f-4832-acac-63b8771b6cbd.png)